hanggrian/IIT-CS525/schedule_classes.md

 Rollback or Cascading Abort or Cascading Schedule.
 It simply leads to the wastage of CPU time.

-These Cascading Rollbacks occur because of **Dirty Read problems**.
+These Cascading Rollbacks occur because of **Dirty Read problems.**

 For example, transaction $T_1$ writes uncommitted $x$ that is read by Transaction $T_2$.
 Transaction $T_2$ writes uncommitted $x$ that is read by